ChainSafe/game-docs-v2/docs/1_chainsafe-gaming.md

 ## Features of web3.unity

-Out-of-the-box, web3.unity comes with Unity prefabs & tooling that will make building web3 games a little bit easier.
+Out-of-the-box, web3.unity comes with Unity sample scripts, prefabs & tooling that will make building web3 games a little bit easier.
 These features include:

 * In-game NFT minting
 * Integrable live marketplace for NFTs minted in-game or from the [ChainSafe Gaming Marketplace](https://marketplace.chainsafe.io) web UI